-Snohomish County Arts and Culture Grants Open February 28, 2022
+Snohomish County Arts and Culture Grant Open Now

-The Snohomish County Arts Commission reviews and recommends awards for projects: with equitable benefits to the public in Snohomish County, and in alignment with commission goals to celebrate and promote a diversity of cultural expression; to broaden the definition of art and culture; to provide easy access to arts and education; to connect artists and communities; to support local artists; and to form strong partnerships.
+The Snohomish County Arts Commission reviews and recommends awards for projects that best align with the commission’s values and goals, including equitable benefits to the public in Snohomish County; celebrating and promoting a diversity of cultural expression; broadening the definition of art and culture; providing easy access to arts and education; connecting artists and communities; supporting local artists; and forming strong partnerships.

-Applications are available online at www.snocoarts.org or by contacting Annique Bennett, Communications Specialist, at 425-740-4309 or by email at Annique.Bennett@snoco.org.
+Applications are available online at: https://www.snocoarts.org/grant-opportunity or by contacting Annique Bennett, Communications Specialist at Annique.Bennett@snoco.org.